Meet the Staff

 Kelly McInnis

-As the Director of WaterWorks, Kelly blends passion with innovation to inspire and engage students in conservation and sustainability.
+Kelly blends passion with innovation to inspire and engage students in conservation and sustainability.
 With a BS in Zoology: Conservation and Biodiversity from Auburn University and a heart rooted deeply in nature, Kelly has dedicated her career to transforming environmental challenges into educational opportunities.
 Under Kelly’s leadership, WaterWorks has blossomed into a vibrant hub of learning, where nature and knowledge intertwine seamlessly.

 Celia Moore